 Calcium carbonate is deposited by the water as a soft jelly, but this eventually hardens into travertine.

-The combination of striking natural formations and the development of a complex system of canals, bringing the thermal water to nearby villages and fields, is exceptional.
+The combination of striking natural formations and the development of a complex system of canals which bring the thermal water to nearby villages and fields is exceptional.
 The springs are the source of a hydraulic system extending 70 km northwest to Alasehir and westwards along the valley of the Menderes River.

 So, in addition to the curing effects of the water, people also believe in the beautifying power of the water.
 As the water is useful, this land has been a place where people visit periodically for beauty and health since the ancient times.
 So the reason for Pamukkale to be an attractive place is not only the natural travertine, but also the healing waters.

 And, while this is just a legend, the mineral water of Pamukkale helps the recovery from high blood pressure, kidney stones, stroke, rheumatism, nervous and physical exhaustion, eye and skin diseases, circulatory problems, digestive maladies, nutritional disorders and chronic disorders.
 Pamukkale became a spa resort today and the center of a pagan cult in antiquity.

 you're actually not allowed to, not up on the terraces :)